Contents:

 Writing the C code to detect barcodes with

 Lets write the C code that uses the ZBar library to detect barcodes in an image.
 We want to call these functions from the browser’s javascript environment later.
-The C-file, called scan.c, looks like this:
+The C-file, called scan.c

 #include <stdlib.h>